KeaneDT/BudgetTrackingWebsite/README.md

 # Technology used

-So far I have used Bootstrap to help me make the website.
+So far I have used Bootstrap, Jquery & Chart.Js to help me make the website.

 # Media
 Money Image used from: https://www.investopedia.com/terms/m/money.asp